DGP-LVM: Derivative Gaussian process latent variable models

-The hyperparameters of this data generating process fulfill a similar purpose than those of SE derivative GPs, hence we choose to use the same hyperparameter names for simplicity.
-This second scenario is important on two counts.
+In all of these scenarios, the data is generated with varying hyperparameters and correlated outputs assumptions in play (see Section \ref{sec-methods}).
+The hyperparameters of the periodic data generating process fulfil a similar purpose to those of SE, Matern 3/2 and Matern 5/2 derivative GPs.
+Hence we choose to use the same hyperparameter names for simplicity.
+The scenario of periodic data (Eq.\eqref{eqn:per-sim-f}) is important on two counts.
 First, it allows us to better control the amount of signal contained in each generated dataset.
 Second, it demonstrates that DGP-LVM can achieve good results even when the underlying generating process in not actually a GP.